Festschrift on the Anniversary of the Roman Empire, 16 January 27 BC.

 The Roman Empire, the Eastern and the Western Roman Empire, and the Holy Roman Empire, spanned over 1,800 years, and are now gone.
 Great guys like Otto and Karl, Georg Friedrich, Christoph and Franz, seem worlds removed from the carryings-on of some of their ancestors.
 We all seem worlds removed.
 Recent popes haven't crowned any emperors -- although the Prayer for the Holy Roman Emperor that concludes the Exultet (no s; I don't use Rome's recent spelling) at the Easter Vigil hadn't been said since 1806 when Napoleon abolished the HRE but still was on the books until Pope Pius XII removed it as part of his 1955 liturgical revisions.
 So what has this we've gone through above to do with anything at all now?

 The state religion of the Roman Empire, the Eastern Roman Empire and the Western Roman Empire, Czarist Russia and the Holy Roman Empire after them, respectively, has outlasted the empire which created them, and is still with us in their respective churches.
 Tu es Petrus, thou are Peter, Christ said to Peter in the phrase often cited for their legitimacy.
 Legitimacy?
 Who in their right minds looking at all we've looked at find the slightest thing about Thou art Peter about it?
 Who in their right minds would find such fleshly goings-on at all related to God become Man in the flesh?
-Yet this perversion of the Incarnation from a truth and an event into a theological and ecclesiastical principle, a fabrication for the benefit of those who would benefit from it by those who would benefit from it, is a captivity from "Babylon" that continues to captivate many.
+Yet this perversion of the Incarnation from a truth and an event into a theological and ecclesiastical principle, is a fabrication for the benefit of those who would benefit from it, by those who would benefit from it, and is a captivity from "Babylon" that continues to captivate many.
 Until it is recognised as such.

 What one finds is Christian elements mixed up with pagan elements of the old state religion, largely focussed on matters of succession, the longstanding bane of the empires, with generous helpings of political necessity and expediency thrown in too, into a hybrid or synthesis continuing to this day.